Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 White space (black in this case) surrounds each pedal to direct the user’s focus to the centre through contrast.
 The amp and cab possess some differences in size and position, but still follow this principle.

-I also included simplistic level metres to provide an active sense of responsiveness to the plugin, allowing users to visually see the audio data they input, and the difference in signal intensity by the time it is output.
+I also included simplistic level meters to provide an active sense of responsiveness to the plugin, allowing users to visually see the audio data they input, and the difference in signal intensity by the time it is output.

 #### Help Screens